LucasJMO/E6Plus/classes/Pyrokineticist.md

 **Free Draw**(Ex): Beginning at 5th level a pyrokineticist can create a fire weapon as a free action.

-**Firewalk**(Su): Once per day per level a 6th level pyrokineticist can expend a free action to gain the ability to walk on air for one round.
+**Firewalk**(Su): While in nimbus a 6th level pyrokineticist gains the ability to walk on air.
 She moves at her normal speed in all directions, including vertically.
 A firewalking pyrokineticist leaves footprints of flame in the air that disperse in 2 rounds, but her tread does not deal damage.